Chronophotographic gun: History

-Fall in disuse
+Disuse

 With time and improvements in his investigations and inventions, Marey ended up changing the chronophotographic gun for a chronophotograph camera.
 This one had a fixed plate and a shutter with which the time could be controlled.
 He would later replace the glass plate with a photosensitive paper film that moved independently inside the camera thanks to an electromagnet.

 Legacy

 The pioneering chronophotography movement comprised an important part of the development of cinematography and further popularised the use of photographic technologies as scientific means to study a wide array of subjects.

 Muybridge promoted his work as enabling artists to depict animals in correct positions and heavily criticised artistic works that lacked the scientific knowledge proven by his pictures.
 The public at large disliked most of the strange positions of the legs of horses that Muybridge had registered, and it took decades before positions based on chronophotographic images were widely accepted in the art world.
 By then, naturalism had lost much of its attraction to new styles that focused on other means of depicting subjects.
 Marey's later superimposed sequences nonetheless inspired some works of Futurism, an artistic movement that focused on dynamism, speed and technology.
+Marcel Duchamp's painting Nude Descending a Staircase, No. 2 is a famous example (rejected by Cubists because it was too Futurist).

 The chronophotographic gun was an invention that contributed much to the study of animal locomotion.